-CNPA Legal Counsel Nikki Moore regularly presents a customized “Rights & Risks” on-site seminar to member newspapers.
+CNPA’s legal staff regularly present a customized “Rights & Risks” on-site seminar to member newspapers.
 All CNPA members are invited.

-At the free seminar, Moore covers issues including basics on the California Public Records Act and the state’s open meeting laws.
+At the free seminar, CNPA staff cover issues including basics on the California Public Records Act and the state’s open meeting laws.
 The discussion touches on libel, the use of content posted to social media, and journalists’ rights in accessing school grounds and emergency-response scenes.

 Think your team is up to speed on this stuff?
 Consider: With the turnover in newsrooms and all the changes in the law, everyone needs to review their rights to access people, places and institutions, review libel and privacy principles and come up to speed on all the quirky California-only laws that journalists just need to know, including new laws being considered in Sacramento right now.